-Triglycerides are a type of fat which make up about 95 per cent of all dietary fats that exists in food and the body.
-An increased triglyceride level is associated with higher risk of coronary artery disease especially on women.
+Triglycerides are a type of fat which make up about 95 percent of all dietary fats that exists in food and the body.
+An increased triglyceride level is associated with higher risk of coronary artery disease, especially in women.
 Table below shows how to interpret your test results.

 Less than 100 mg/dL